ptimizeroracle/Hermes/README.md

 ## Acknowledgments

-- Built with [LlamaIndex](https://www.llamaindex.ai/) for LLM abstraction
+- Built with [LlamaIndex](https://www.llamaindex.ai/) for LLM provider abstraction
+- Hermes adds batch processing, cost tracking, checkpointing, and configuration management on top of LlamaIndex's LLM clients
 - Thanks to the open-source community

 ## Support